 Students must be enrolled in a Band, Choir, or Orchestra class to be eligible to participate.
 Music teachers will provide students with detailed information regarding the Solo and Ensemble Festival including a Student Information Letter.

 For festival date and location information, please see the Fine Arts Calendar.

 Large Group Festival/Contest

 Each year, middle school bands, choirs and orchestras have the opportunity to perform in an adjudicated setting.
 A judge will listen, make comments and work with the group to help elevate there musical knowledge and performance level.

-For large group festival dates, please see the Music and Fine Arts Calendar
+For large group festival dates, please see the Fine Arts Calendar.

 Anchorage Junior Youth Symphony Band and Orchestra

 The Anchorage Junior Youth Symphony Band and Orchestra provides an opportunity for outstanding music students to rehearse and perform in an auditioned performing group.
 In addition, students in the JYS Band or Orchestra also get the opportunity to perform in a symphony orchestra setting.

 JYS is open by audition to students in grades 7 and 8 who are members of an Anchorage School District band or orchestra program.
 Auditions are held each fall.
 See the Fine Arts Calendar for locations, dates, and times of auditions, rehearsals and concerts.
 Students may obtain audition applications from middle school band or orchestra teachers.
 These forms should be brought to the auditions and must be signed by a parent or guardian.